 Alcohol issues are common among college students and can affect their studies and life.
 Mindfulness helps here too.
 It’s linked to fewer alcohol problems.
 It helps students manage stress, which often leads to drinking.

 Another study showed that mindfulness leads to better emotion control and less thought suppression in college students.
-This improves self-regulation and control, reducing harmful behaviours and boosting mental well-being.
+This improves self-regulation and control, reducing harmful behaviors and boosting mental well-being.

 While children don’t face the same issues as college students, like excessive drinking, mindfulness still has many positive effects on them.